-Departmental and Interdisciplinary Programs (DIP) Teaching and Learning Mini-Grants
+Departmental and Program Teaching and Learning Mini-Grants

 Faculty development grants supporting departmental and interdisciplinary program initiatives enable a group of faculty to work together to enhance course offerings, hone teaching methods, cultivate student learning, and, as appropriate, facilitate department/program members' research and creativity pursuits towards improving student learning.

 The departmental and interdisciplinary program (DIP) grant, reflecting the emerging recognition that disciplines have some unique developmental needs, envisions a department/program reflecting upon its requirements and identifying ways to address those needs.

 Mini-grants to departments and interdisciplinary programs will assist in enhancing teaching.
 A limited number of mini-grants will be awarded according to the procedures and criteria described below.

 Applications by eligible departments/programs can be submitted anytime.A.
 Proposal.
 Each application must address the following questions:

 - What are the basic pedagogical ideas, problems, or questions you will examine during the grant period?

 - Please describe what course/s you will focus on during the mini-grant period and how you anticipate incorporating the mini-grant project into that course or those courses.

 - What work will be accomplished during the grant period?
 Supply a brief plan of work.

 - How will you measure the outcomes and impact on teaching and learning of your work during this grant period?
 Please be specific about methodology, assessment techniques, and evaluation of student learning.